lambdaclass/concrete/ROADMAP.md

    dynamic backstop for checker mistakes.
 Until then, 13c + 13f + the static
    gates are the conservation net.

-13k. **Stop direct checker environment mutation outside ownership APIs.**
+13k. **Deferred hardening ratchet — stop direct checker environment mutation outside ownership APIs.**
    The checker should expose narrow state-transition helpers such as `declareVar`, `moveVar`, `copyVar`, `borrowPlace`, `markConsumed`, `reserveForDefer`, `restoreScope`, and `mergeBranchStates`; direct mutation